borgbackup/borg/docs/installation.rst

 Below, we describe different ways to install |project_name|.

-- (dist package) - easy and fast, needs a distribution and platform specific binary package (for your Linux/*BSD/OS X/... distribution).
+- **dist package** - easy and fast, needs a distribution and platform specific binary package (for your Linux/*BSD/OS X/... distribution).
-- (wheel) - easy and fast, needs a platform specific borgbackup binary wheel, which matches your platform [OS and CPU]).
+- **wheel** - easy and fast, needs a platform specific borgbackup binary wheel, which matches your platform [OS and CPU]).
-- (pypi) - installing a source package from pypi needs more installation steps and will compile stuff - try this if there is no binary wheel that works for you.
+- **pypi** - installing a source package from pypi needs more installation steps and will compile stuff - try this if there is no binary wheel that works for you.
-- (git) - for developers and power users who want to have the latest code or use revision control (each release is tagged).
+- **git** - for developers and power users who want to have the latest code or use revision control (each release is tagged).

-Even though Python 3 is not the default Python version on many systems, it is usually available as an optional install.
+**Python 3**: Even though this is not the default Python version on many systems, it is usually available as an optional install.

 Virtualenv_ can be used to build and install |project_name| without affecting the system Python or requiring root access.

 Important:
-If you install into a virtual environment, you need to activate the virtual env first (``source borg-env/bin/activate``).
+If you install into a virtual environment, you need to **activate** the virtual env first (``source borg-env/bin/activate``).
 Alternatively, directly run ``borg-env/bin/borg`` (or symlink that into some directory that is in your PATH so you can just run ``borg``).